AlexandruDbr/Maven-Market-dashboard/README.md

 ## Project overview

-This Power BI dashboard is for Maven Market, a business which owns a variety of grocery stores of differing sizes across multiple countries in North America, namely: United States, Canada and Mexico.
-The purpose of this dashboard is to provide an overview and insights from a financial and commercial point of view, based on the data provided.
+This Power BI dashboard is for Maven Market, an international retail store company with multiple stores of different sizes opened in the United States, Canada and Mexico.
+The purpose of this dashboard is to provide an overview and insights from a financial and commercial perspective, based on the data provided.

 ## Data set